Ratatosk231/Turn-off-securly/README.md

 Press bookmark A. If it says blocked by client or something, then you didn't put the url in right.
 Press B, then withen 2 seconds of pressing B, spam click C and spam the reload button on your computer keyboard.
 Spam like this for a few seconds, then securly should be off.
 If nothing is loading, restart your computer, and try again.
 This happens if you didn't start spamming C soon enough.
+For an explanation on why this works, go to https://ltmeat.bypassi.com